Konstantin Gluhov: Biography and career

+In 2010 Gluhov won the K-1 Grand Prix selection tournament defeating Vitaly Shemetov in the final.

 Gluhov's debut in MMA took place in 2006 in Finland.
 Konstantin won his first fight by TKO in the first round over Atte Backman, Finland.

 At the KSW XII 8-men tournament Konstantin won the quarterfinal of the Pole Daniel Omielanczuk, but in the tournament finals, already at KSW XIII, he lost to the American David Olivia.

 In December 2010, Gluhov took part in the Ultimate Cage Fighters Championship 16-men tournament, held in Vienna.
 Having won 4 early victories, including over Serb Miodrag Petkovic, whom Gluhov lost in previous competitions, Konstantin won the UCFC belt.